Jyotirmoyee18/TTS_FineTuning_GenAI_Assignment/README.md

 Model Selection
 The Microsoft SpeechT5 model was selected for its:

-Robust multilingual capabilities
+-Robust multilingual capabilities
-Strong performance across various speech synthesis tasks Active community support and comprehensive documentation Flexibility for fine-tuning to specific needs
+-Strong performance across various speech synthesis tasks -Active community support and comprehensive documentation -Flexibility for fine-tuning to specific needs

 # Dataset Preparation
 The training utilized on the arif11/Bengali_AI_Speech Dataset, characterized by:

-High-quality audio recordings from native Bengali speakers Diverse phonetic coverage and clean transcriptions Balanced representation of genders and speaking styles
+-High-quality audio recordings from native Bengali speakers -Diverse phonetic coverage and clean transcriptions -Balanced representation of genders and speaking styles

 # Training Details
 Training Data: Selected dataset for Bengali TTS